Abdul Aziz al-Muʽtasim Billah Shah of Perak: Sultan of Perak

-On 1 August 1918, he was appointed Raja Bendahara and four months later on 18 December 1918, he was appointed Raja Muda (Crown Prince) upon the passing of Sultan Abdul Jalil and resided in Teluk Anson, the place where he was born.
-Became the Raja Muda of Perak in 1919 during the reign of his brother-in-law, Sultan Iskandar Shah Ibni Almarhum Sultan Idris Murshidul Adzam Shah Rahmatullah.
-He became the 31st Sultan of Perak in 1938 succeeding Sultan Iskandar Shah.
+On 1 August 1918, he was appointed raja bendahara and on 18 December 1918, he was appointed raja muda (crown prince) upon the death of Sultan Abdul Jalil and resided in Teluk Anson.
+He became the Raja Muda of Perak in 1919 during the reign of his brother-in-law, Sultan Iskandar Shah.
+He became the 31st Sultan of Perak in 1938, succeeding Sultan Iskandar.

 Death

 In 1948, he began to show poor health and was advised by his doctors to go to Lumut for a change of air.
 However, he died suddenly at the Lumut Rest House on 26 March 1948.
-Almarhum was interred at the Al-Ghufran Royal Mausoleum in Bukit Chandan and the posthumous title Marhum Nikmatullah was conferred upon him and was 60 years old when he died.
-He was succeeded by his cousin, Sultan Yussuff Izzuddin Shah Ibni Almarhum Sultan Abdul Jalil Karamatullah Nasiruddin Mukhtaram Shah Radziallah.
+Almarhum was interred at the Al-Ghufran Royal Mausoleum in Bukit Chandan and the posthumous title Marhum Nikmatullah was conferred upon him.
+He was 60 years old when he died.
+He was succeeded by his cousin, Sultan Yussuf Izzuddin Shah.